 - Planting: Each student will get to fill a small planter up with soil and plant seeds in it!
 Students get to bring their planted seeds home so that they can watch the marvelous process of germination and sprouting.

 Spring Tour Details

-SIZE LIMITS: Each individual tour is limited to a maximum of 37 total people (students/siblings and adults).
-If you will exceed this per-tour maximum, you need to book an additional tour.
+SIZE LIMITS: Each individual tour is limited to a maximum of 45 total people (students/siblings and adults).
+If you will exceed this per-tour maximum, you will need to book an additional tour.
 This limit helps us to ensure that the students are getting the best experience possible, and it keeps our hay wagons and staff from getting overloaded.

 Days & Times: